Dog stretching

 Dogs will stretch to relieve soreness from inactivity.
 If you notice more stretching accompanied by what appears to be high energy, it might be a good time to go for a walk.

-Dogs who keep stretching the neck and looking up, perhaps even frantically, maybe reacting to stress or nervousness.
+Dogs who keep stretching their neck and looking up, perhaps even frantically, may be reacting to stress or nervousness.
 This could be due to persons, places, or things.
-Sniffing at the air can give them a distraction, or they may be smelling a strange scent.
+Sniffing at the air can distract them, or they may smell strange.

 These and other behaviors could be related to health conditions such as:

-• Pneumonia – could cause dogs to sit with their back legs out and looking up to extend the chest to help get more air
+- Pneumonia – could cause dogs to sit with their back legs out and look up to extend the chest to help get more air

-There are several compromising conditions that have our dogs trying hard to breathe more effectively while an illness or injury prevents this.
+Several compromising conditions have our dogs trying hard to breathe more effectively while an illness or injury prevents this.

 Pancreatitis

-Several things can cause pancreatitis, but a high-fat diet (or even a single high-fat meal) is a common culprit in today’s households.
+Several things can cause pancreatitis, but a high-fat diet (or even a single high-fat meal) is common in today’s households.
 We, as humans, eat high-fat meals every day, but a single high-fat meal for your dog can cause pancreatitis.
-Obesity, certain medications, genetics, etc. – all can also play a role in how or why a dog gets pancreatitis.
+Obesity, certain medications, genetics, etc. – can also affect how or why a dog gets pancreatitis.

-The AKC has a helpful article that goes into good detail on canine pancreatitis here.
+The AKC has a helpful article that goes into good detail on canine pancreatitis.

-Neck stretching and the praying position stretch with the butt in the air and the forelegs along the ground is an often seen stretch by dogs with early pancreatitis development as these stretches ease the internal pressure on the pancreas.
+Neck stretching and the praying position stretching with the butt in the air, and the forelegs along the ground is an often seen stretch by dogs with early pancreatitis development as these stretches ease the internal pressure on the pancreas.

 Pancreatitis can be fatal to your dog – if you have any reason to believe this may be the cause, consult your vet quickly.